 Q: How energy efficient is central air vs. window units?
 I bought a house that can be easily converted to central air, but have been living with window units for the last two summers.
 Would I save energy by making the switch?
 I don’t cool the whole house at the same time — in fact, when it’s really hot out (like last week) I move my home office downstairs and stay in the dining room, which is the only downstairs room with a/c.

-- It’s harder to seal window units, and thus you do get some of that hot, humid air sucked in from the outside.”
+- It’s harder to seal window units, and thus you do get some of that hot, humid air sucked in from the outside.

-That said, if humidity isn’t your problem but you’d just like to cool your home, you could get away with one window unit on each floor, if your home is well insulated.
+If humidity isn’t your problem but you’d just like to cool your home, you could get away with one window unit on each floor, if your home is well insulated.
 (Check out this Energy Star website to figure out the right-sized air conditioner based on a room’s size.)
 Insulation isn’t just in the walls, by the way.
 We’re also talking about well-insulated windows and, believe it or not, a well-insulated attic.
 “In the summer, temperatures in the attic often climb to more than 140 degrees,” says Rogers.
 “This tremendous heat conducts down into your home.
 Even when the first floor is comfortable, this constant flow of heat from the attic can bake your bedrooms upstairs.
 Although most people don’t think of insulation as a way to keep cool, increasing levels in your attic can make a huge difference.”

 Finally, it’s all about personal preferences.
 The reader who sent in this question doesn’t seem to mind moving into a single room when it’s really hot out.
 And if it doesn’t get hot that often that she needs to disrupt her life regularly like this, then she can probably continue to get away with window units.
 However, if she’s fighting humidity and she seems to be losing the battle, then maybe it’s time to make the leap to central air.